DominikStolzenburg/aerosolpy/README.md

 ## Roadmap

-1) Full implementation of above described functionalization.
-2) Fist release and packaging
-3) Future updates on the following submodules: instruments, growth, dynamics.
+1) Future updates on the following submodules: instr, growth, dynamics.
-4) Publish a software paper describing the package.
+2) Publish a software paper describing the package.

 ## Contributing